Dr. Felahy creates beautiful smiles using dental crowns at our dental office.

 Once the crown is fabricated and obtained from the laboratory, you may need to visit the dental office.
 We will then remove the temporary crown, clean the teeth, and place the crown on the tooth.
 The fit of the crown would be checked to ensure it isn't ill-fitting.
 If any changes are required, they would be made.
 Then we will firmly bond it to the prepared tooth using dental adhesives.
 A curing light would be used to harden it.

-At Sunset Oak Dental, Dr. Felahy will take the necessary time to discuss your options with regard to Dental Crowns and prepare a customized plan to meet your needs.
-We are serving Rocklin, Roseville, and Lincoln areas in California with the latest dental technologies and equipment.
-Call our office at (916) 435-5111 to request your dental consultation today!
+At Sunset Oak Dental, Dr. Felahy, our cosmetic dentist will take the necessary time to discuss your options with regard to Dental Crowns and prepare a customized plan to meet your needs.
+We are happy to serve patients in the areas including Rocklin 95765, Roseville 95677, Lincoln 95765, Penryn 95663, and Loomis 95650 in California with the latest dental technologies and equipment.
+Call our office at (916) 435-5111 to request your dental consultation with our Rocklin dentist today!